ibm-js/delite/docs/tutorial/introduction.md

 ```

-Note that programmatically created widget instances should always call `startup()`.
-A helper function is provided by `delite/Widget` to place it
-somewhere in the DOM named `placeAt`
+A helper function is provided by `delite/Widget` to place it somewhere in the DOM named `placeAt`
 (see the [documentation](https://github.com/ibm-js/delite/blob/master/docs/Widget.md#placement) for it's usage).